 Today’s shoppers have developed a new standard of behaviors, preferences and expectations for all of their retail experiences.
 Responsible with meeting these elevated needs, retailers seek to overcome the hurdles of legacy technology and captivate each of their customers on a 1:1 basis.

 In the past, consumer value expectations were centered on three variables: cost, choice, and convenience.
-With instant gratification available at the push of the button, customers are looking to have more control of their purchase journey and are seeking out personalized shopping experiences.
+With instant gratification available at the push of the button, customers are looking to have more control of their purchase journey and are seeking out personalised shopping experiences.
 Today’s customers want…

 Accustomed to the instant access of e-commerce shopping, customers are looking for opportunities to skip the line and have direct communication channels to ask, troubleshoot, and of course, shop.

 Always on the move and constantly tethered, today’s consumers may be transitory, but they shop as they please.
-They expect retailers to keep pace with their mobility and provide consistent personalization depending on where they’re shopping.
+They expect retailers to keep pace with their mobility and provide consistent personalisation depending on where they’re shopping.

 But for retailers to drive value to these new set of shopper expectations, they need to tackle the headwinds of operational headaches, legacy software and other disruptions is only more challenging.
 Today’s retailers need to…